Elehiggle/ChatGPTMattermostChatbot/README.md

 - Extracts text content from links shared in the messages
 - Supports DALL-E-3 image generation
 - Supports the **Vision API** for describing images provided as URLs within the chat message
+- Gets transcripts of YouTube videos for easy tl;dw summarizations
 - Maintains context of the conversation within a thread
 - Sends typing indicators to show that the chatbot is processing the message
 - Utilizes a thread pool to handle multiple requests concurrently (due to `mattermostdriver-asyncio` being outdated)